Where I live, winter temperatures are often in the single digits, but no matter where you live, keeping warm is a basic need that we all share.

 4. Harness the Sun

-During the day, open the blinds and curtains on the south-facing windows—and let the Sun warm you.
+During the day, open the blinds and curtains on the south-facing windows—and let in the warming sunlight.
 At night, close the blinds and curtains to better insulate your home.

 One reader adds, “We use roller blinds every night for all windows.
 Saves a lot of energy in a cheap and easy way.”